 Providing a post title

-The title of your published post is usually taken from the subject line of your email.
+By default, the title of your post will be taken from the subject line of your email.
 In some instances, such as when sending an email from some cell phones or via a MMS-Email gateway, you may not be able to provide a subject.
-In this instance, you can set your post title directly inside the email:
+In these cases, you can set your post title from inside the email with a shortcode:

 [title My Fancy Post]

-Sometimes you may want your post to be private, or to be reviewed by yourself or someone else at a later date before being published.
+Sometimes you may want your post to be private, or to be reviewed by yourself or someone else before being published.
 To do this, you can use the

 [status] shortcode to set the post status.